paypal/PayPal-Cordova-Plugin/README.md

 Your app integration
 --------------------
-The PayPal SDK Cordova Plugin adds 2 JavaScript files to your project.
+The PayPal SDK Cordova/Phonegap Plugin adds 2 JavaScript files to your project.

 1. `cdv-plugin-paypal-mobile-sdk.js`: a wrapper around the native SDK.
 The `PayPalMobile` object is immediately available to use in your `.js` files.
 2. `paypal-mobile-js-helper.js`: a helper file which defines the `PayPalPayment`, `PayPalPaymentDetails` and `PayPalConfiguration` classes for use with `PayPalMobile`.